A note on some spectral properties of generalised pancake graphs: Introduction

 In other words, $s_{i,j}^{\varepsilon}$ reverses the sub-block $(\psi(i),\psi(i+1),\dots,\psi(j-1),\psi(j))$ of $\psi$ and adds $\varepsilon$ to $\chi(k)$ for each $k \in \{i,i+1,\dots,j-1,j\}$.
 In the setting of \emph{generalised pancake flipping}, one only considers blocks that are prefixes: $r_k^{\varepsilon}:=s_{1,k}^{\varepsilon}$ for $1\le k\le n$.
 Note that, when $m=2$, we have $r_k^{+}=r_k^{-}$.

 The \textbf{generalised pancake graph} $\mathcal{P}_m(n)$ (see~\cite{BB3}) is the undirected Cayley graph $\mathcal{P}_m(n)=\mathrm{Cay}\left (S(m,n),R_m\right)$, where

 In other words, the vertices of the graph $\mathcal{P}_m(n)$ are all $m$–coloured permutations $S(m,n)$ where two vertices are adjacent if and only if one can be obtained from the other by applying a prefix reversal $r_k^{\varepsilon}$.
 In particular, $\mathcal{P}_1(n)$ is the classical \textbf{pancake graph}, while $\mathcal{P}_2(n)$ is the \textbf{burnt pancake graph} in which “adding $1\bmod2$’’ coincides with changing the sign of each flipped entry.
 For $m\geqslant 3$ the graph $\mathcal{P}_m(n)$ is $2n$–regular (two flips for each $k \in [n]$), whereas for $m=2$ it is $n$–regular (the two flips coincide).
+In Figure~\ref{fig:P32}, the graph $\mathcal P_3(2)$ is illustrated.
+The vertices are partitioned into vertex subsets

+for each $i\in\{0,1,2\}$ and $j\in\{1,2\}$; these subsets are demarcated by trapezia.
+Within each trapezium, the vertex closest to the central hexagon corresponds to the coloured permutation in which $2$ has colour $0$.
+Proceeding clockwise from this vertex around the trapezium yields first the coloured permutation in which $2$ has colour $1$, followed by the coloured permutation in which $2$ has colour $2$.

 Pancake graphs and their generalisations exhibit diverse properties, such as minimal flip counts~\cite{BFR}, pancyclicity~\cite{BB2} and applications in genome rearrangement~\cite{KS}, parallel computing~\cite{KF}, and information theory~\cite{HS}.
 In genomics, pancake flipping models chromosomal inversions, where extensive DNA segments reverse orientation, a process analogous to the burnt pancake sorting~\cite{HP, H}.